This post may contain affiliate links. Please read our disclosure policy.

 HOW IS COCONUT OIL MADE?

-There are a variety of methods that are used to extract the oil from the coconuts.
-Ultimately, it is the manufacturing process and the quality of the coconuts used that determine the quality and the price of the coconut oil you choose to buy.
+A variety of methods are used to extract oil from coconuts.
+Ultimately, it is the manufacturing process and the quality of the coconut used that determines the quality and the price of the coconut oil you choose to buy.

 ---